Noticing error code 229 on your Lennox® furnace?

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and work more efficiently.
-These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.
+Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and work more efficiently.
+These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

-Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds after.
+Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then slows down and enters into low-fire mode about 30 seconds after.

 Your HVAC will indicates something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

 You may observe fast flashes or an alternating slow flash as it announces a fault code.